Skip to main content

 View

 This is the actual decision.
-Glass disappears — you see the pool, the yard, the view, and the sky.
-Iron creates vertical bars across every sightline.
-People underestimate this until they sit in the living room of a friend's house and realize they're looking at a cage.
-From outside, glass reads as a finished outdoor room; iron reads as 'enclosure.'
+Glass keeps the sightline open — you see the pool, the yard, the view, and the sky.
+Iron puts a repeating vertical line across every sightline, and most people notice how much that reads once they sit in a room facing it.
+From outside, glass reads as a finished outdoor room; iron reads as an enclosure.
+Which one fits depends on what the fence line faces and how the space is used.

 04

-• Glass is structurally simpler for code: no spacing, no climbable horizontals, no picket math.
-Just height, gate hardware, and the gap under the panel.
+• Glass has fewer variables to detail: no picket spacing and no climbable horizontals — height, gate hardware, anchorage and the gap under the panel

 05